January 20, 2023

 In our opinion, a visit to Seattle is not complete without a visit to a lovely garden.
 Spring is one of the prettiest times to visit Seattle.
 There is nearly always something in bloom.
 Seattle springtime begins quite early with flowering camellias and hellebores in February, daffodils and cherry blossoms in March, and tulips in April.
 Other springtime flowers that thrive here include azaleas, rhododendrons, and lilacs.

-Our guests frequently tell us how surprised they are at the beauty they see when simply walking around the neighborhood.
+Our guests frequently tell us how surprised they are at the beauty they see when simply walking around our Greenlake neighborhood.
 Truth be told, it’s quite easy to have a beautiful garden in Seattle because our mild climate along with plenty of rain and good soil allow us to grow a variety of flowers, trees, fruits, and vegetables without a lot of fuss.
-Gardening is a popular and rewarding hobby in the Pacific Northwest.
-Here are some of our top garden picks for seeing spring color within the city limits or a short drive away.
+Here are some of our top garden picks for seeing spring color within the city limits or a short drive away, updated for 2023.

 Washington Park Arboretum